Gipetto/site/_posts/2005-07-14-basic_emailer_class.md

   - emailer
   - php
 ---
 So, I ended up on a project that required a lot of mail notifications to be sent so I went ahead and whipped up a class for sending emails via PHP.
 They didn't have to be pretty to start off with so this is merely a plain text email class at the moment.
 HTML and Attachments are slated for future additions but I don't have time to pop 'em in just yet.
-So, if you need one, [check it out](/files/scripts/emailer.class.phps)
+So, if you need one, ~~check it out~~ **Update:** link removed as it is old code and of no use to anyone